-- (a) includes the surrender of the lease and the grant of a new lease to the same lessee, subject to different provisions, over land that- - (i) is all or part of the land comprised in the surrendered lease; and - (ii) is not in an area identified in the territory plan as a future urban area; and - (b) without limiting paragraph (a), includes the surrender of a concessional lease and the grant of a new lease to the same lessee as a market value lease; and - (c) includes the consolidation, or subdivision, of the lease; but - (d) does not include- - (i) the surrender of the lease and the grant of a further lease under section 254 (Grant of further leases); or - (ii) a variation to a deed that is incorporated into, or referred to in, the lease, if the deed is varied in a way that is provided for in the deed. - Note The terms 'vary' a lease and 'lease variation' have meanings corresponding to 'variation of a lease' (see Legislation Act, s 157 (Defined terms-other parts of speech and grammatical forms)).
+- (a) includes the surrender of the lease and the grant of a new lease to the same lessee, subject to different provisions, over land that- - (i) is all or part of the land comprised in the surrendered lease; and - (ii) is not in an area identified in the territory plan as a future urban area; and - (b) without limiting paragraph (a), includes the surrender of a concessional lease and the grant of a new lease to the same lessee as a market value lease; and - (c) includes the consolidation, or subdivision, of the lease; but vulnerable species, for schedule 4 (Development proposals in impact track because of need for EIS)-see schedule 4, section 4.1.

+- (d) does not include- - (i) the surrender of the lease and the grant of a further lease under section 254 (Grant of further leases); or - (ii) a variation to a deed that is incorporated into, or referred to in, the lease, if the deed is varied in a way that is provided for in the deed.

+Note The terms 'vary' a lease and 'lease variation' have meanings corresponding to 'variation of a lease' (see Legislation Act, s 157 (Defined terms-other parts of speech and grammatical forms)).